WonderTools/RedisCache/Module2.md

  ```

 ```
-LPUSH myList 10                        // Add from left to head RPUSH myList "str"                     // Add from right to tail LRANGE myList 0 -1                     // Range from 0 to -1 LTRIM myList 0 1                       // To keep latest elements RPOP myList                            // Pop last element
+LPUSH num 1 2 3 4                      // Add from left to head
+LRANGE num 0 10                        // return value starting from index 0 to 10
+LPOP num                               // pop value from the top RPUSH num 5                            // push value from last RPOP num                               // pop the value from the bottom LLEN num                               // return length of the list LINDEX num 3                           // return
+LSET num 0 5                           // Insert 5 at 0th index
+LRANGE num 0 -1                        // return all elements of list
 ```

 ### Hashes